-

 - Do they prefer weekly, biweekly, or monthly marketing reports?

-In many cases, it is wise to pick up the phone and simply ask these questions to your client.
-They can tell you if they will want to share the report and with whom, if they prefer a text-based document or rather see a presentation, and how familiar they are with marketing jargon.
+It is often wise to pick up the phone and simply ask your client these questions.
+They can tell you if they want to share the report and with whom.
+Ask if they prefer a text-based document or would rather see a presentation and how familiar they are with marketing jargon.

-If they aren't very knowledgeable about digital marketing, you might want to add a short explanation of the words and phrases you are using.
-This prevents you from sharing the report, and getting an email back with the question, “What are KPIs?”
+If they aren't very knowledgeable about digital marketing, you might want to briefly explain the words and phrases you are using.
+This prevents you from sharing the report and getting an email back with the question, “What are KPIs?”

 What should a digital marketing report include?

-We will keep this section brief, because we created a separate blogpost about this topic.
-Find that one here, or read the summary below.
+This section is brief because we have already created a guide on this topic.
+Find it here or read the summary below.

 In general, a good digital marketing report should contain the following elements: